Topps Chrome vs Topps Flagship: What's the Difference?

 - The design becomes that year’s visual identity for the whole hobby

-A 2025 Topps Series 1 hobby box is the classic flagship rip; the newer 2026 Series 1 blaster and 2026 Series 1 super box are the budget-friendly retail entries.
+A 2025 Topps Series 1 hobby box is the classic flagship rip; the newer 2026 Series 1 blaster and 2026 Series 1 mega box are the budget-friendly retail entries.
 Our 2025 Series 1 review breaks down a flagship checklist in full.

 Flagship in one line: the most cards, the cheapest entry, the official rookies.